|The Strange, Unusual and Just Plain Odd

 individual’s unwanted intrusion into someone else’s photographic moment.
 If

-anything the c.
+anything, this c.
 1900 carte de visite proves the old adage that everything old is new

 Outwardly this photograph is a rather mundane late 19th Century image of a young

-home for photographer John W. Poole of Colne, Lancashire.
+for photographer John W. Poole of Colne, Lancashire.